awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/managing-streams-console.md

    1. Under **Data retention period**, choose **Edit**\.

    1. Specify a period between 24\-168 hours\.
 Records are stored in the stream for this period of time\.
 Note that additional charges apply for periods greater than 24 hours\.
-For more information, see [Amazon Kinesis Streams pricing](https://aws.amazon.com/kinesis/streams/pricing/)\.
+For more information, see [Amazon Kinesis Data Streams pricing](https://aws.amazon.com/kinesis/streams/pricing/)\.

    1. Choose **Save**\.